-Assuming that the share price rose or fell by 1% at each fiscal year-end, the increase or decrease in total equity would have amounted to approximately ¥7,346 million and ¥6,821 million for the years ended March 31 2019 and 2020, respectively.
-As most marketable securities held by the Group are classified as financial assets measured at FVTOCI, a 1% rise or fall in share price would result in an immaterial impact on profit or loss.
+Assuming that the share price rose or fell by 1% at each fiscal year-end, the increase or decrease in total equity would have amounted to approximately ¥6,821 million and ¥10,520 million for the years ended March 31, 2020 and 2021, respectively.
+As most marketable securities held by the Group are classified as financial assets measured at FVTOCI, a 1% rise or fall in share price would have an immaterial impact on profit or loss.